Semafind/semadb/cluster/README.md

 The node itself makes use of a key-value store for:

-- `<userId>/<collectionId>` store the `models.Collection` object.
+- `<userId>/<collectionId>` stores the `models.Collection` object.
 It is assumed at this point this cluster node is responsible or should have copies of the collection entry.
 Since the collection name / id  is part of the key, we therefore restrict what the user can provide as a collection name in the HTTP API.
-The alternative is to have an internal UUID with a mapping between user collection names and UUIDs, or just ask the user live with UUIDs they might not be able to remember which collection was which.
+The alternative is to have an internal UUID with a mapping between user collection names and UUIDs, or just ask the user to live with UUIDs they might not be able to remember which collection was which.
-- `clusterNodeVersion` is just an integer specifying the current storage layout.

 ## Design choices